Native Artist Opportunities at the Heard Museum

-The Heard Museum welcomes Native artists to apply to the annual two-day Heard Museum Guild Indian Fair & Market!
-Since 1959 to the present day, this prestigious two-day event has showcased the incredible talent & creativity of Indigenous people from across North America.
-Both emerging and established artists from more than 100 American Indian and Alaska Native Tribes and Canadian First Nations show and sell work including jewelry, baskets, beadwork, quillwork, lapidary, paintings, drawings, photography, graphics, fashion & attire, pottery, pueblo carvings, sculpture, weaving & textiles, and other artistic media.
-It’s a unique opportunity to present your work to over 18,000 visitors and connect with fellow artists, art lovers, and the community.
+This prestigious weekend-long event provides a platform for Indigenous artists from across North America to share your work with an audience of nearly 20,000 art collectors, buyers, and enthusiasts.
+Both emerging and established artists representing more than 100 American Indian and Alaska Native Tribes and Canadian First Nations will showcase and sell jewelry, baskets, beadwork, quillwork, lapidary, paintings, drawings, photography, graphics, fashion & attire, pottery, pueblo carvings, sculpture, weaving & textiles, and other artistic media.

 All adult artists accepted in the current Heard Museum Guild Indian Fair and Market are eligible and may enter the Juried Competition.